syegulalp/Akilang/memory.md

 # How Aki handles memory

-Aki has a certain amount of built-in memory management at compile time.
-It does not currently use any kind of automatic runtime memory management.
+This document describes how Aki will *eventually* manage memory.

 ## Universals (`uni`) of any kind

-These are statically created at compile time and thus do not need to be memory-managed.
+Universals are statically created at compile time and thus do not need to be memory-managed.

 ## Manually allocated objects